Quartier DIX30: Medical clinic

 A private medical clinic, possibly associated with the Fonds d'investissement de placement immobilier BB of the Bombardier and Beaudoin families, opened in 2012.

-Bell Sports Complex
+CN Sports Complex

-The Montreal Canadiens and the City of Brossard partnered in building the Bell Sports Complex, a 30-million Canadian dollar recreational facility that features two NHL-sized rinks with a capacity of 800 seats, as well as dressing rooms, an indoor soccer field (built to FIFA specifications) and a fitness centre.
+The Montreal Canadiens and the City of Brossard partnered in building the CN Sports Complex, a 30-million Canadian dollar recreational facility that features two NHL-sized rinks with a capacity of 800 seats, as well as dressing rooms, an indoor soccer field (built to FIFA specifications) and a fitness centre.
 It is open to the general public and was built adjacent to the Quartier DIX30 shopping complex.
 It primarily serves as the practice facility for the Canadiens, but is also the home of other sports-related groups, such as Foot-Total, a soccer academy.
-The center is now named Complexe Sportif Bell (Bell Sports Complex).
+The center is now named Complexe Sportif CN (CN Sports Complex).